Daltz333/docs.vigem.org/vigem-bus-driver-installation-caveman-edition.md

 ![2018-08-15_13-03-56.png](img/2018-08-15_13-03-56.png)

 Now insert the driver floppy disk.
 Wait, no 🤨 We don't use floppies anymore, what a shame!
-Remmeber where you extracted the driver files previously?
+Remember where you extracted the driver files previously?
 Yeah, hit `Browse...`:

 ![2018-08-15_13-04-11.png](img/2018-08-15_13-04-11.png)